cvde/AudioDevelopmentMisc/README.md

 # MidiFileParser
-This is not a full-fledged MIDI library, but a small C++ header for parsing MIDI files.
-If you need to write your own MIDI parser, this should be a good starting point.
+If you need to write your own MIDI parser, this might be a good starting point.
 At the moment only MIDI types 0 and 1 are supported and you need at least C++11.

 ## Usage